Best Things to Do in Le Marais Paris

 Here, you can also eat the best falafels in Paris (L’As du Falafel but also Le Roi du Falafel).
 At number 10, there’s a beautiful secluded garden (Jardin des Rosiers) where you can eat your takeaway falafel.

-11. Marché des Enfants Rouges
+14. Marché des Enfants Rouges

 Exploring the food stalls of this colorful covered market is one of the best things to do in Le Marais, Paris.
 You can buy fresh produce and there’s also the possibility to eat on-site all kinds of cuisines in a canteen-type atmosphere.
-The market also opens from Tuesday to Sunday.

 Address: 39 Rue de Bretagne, Paris 3.
+Closed on Mondays.

 Join France Bucket List Facebook Group

-12. Hotel de Soubisse – Archives Nationales
+15. Hotel de Soubisse – Archives Nationales

 The Hôtel de Soubise is surrounded by a beautiful secluded garden, which is ideal for a short break in the shade.

-Address: 60 rue des Francs-Bourgeois, Paris 3
+Address: 60 Rue des Francs-Bourgeois, Paris 3.
+Closed on Tuesdays.

-13. Place Sainte-Cathérine
+16. Place Sainte-Cathérine

 This lovely square is one of the hidden gems in Paris.
 Place Sainte Cathérine owes its name to a market set up in 1784 on the site of the former priory of Sainte Cathérine du Val des Escoliers (13th century).

-14. Centre Georges Pompidou (Beaubourg)
+17. Centre Georges Pompidou (Beaubourg)

 Centre Poñpidou Paris 4

 Designed by the famous architects Renzo Piano and Richard Rogers, the Centre Pompidou is home to the National Museum of Modern Art, with important collections from the 20th and 21st centuries.
-This museum also covers contemporary art, and it usually proposes interesting temporary exhibitions Click here to buy your tickets
+This museum also covers contemporary art, and it usually proposes interesting temporary exhibitions – Click here to buy your tickets

 Before visiting the museum, don’t miss the Stravinsky fountain and the street performances in Place Beaubourg.

-Address: 19 rue Beaubourg, Paris 4
+Address: 19 Rue Beaubourg, Paris 4.
+Closed on Tuesdays.

 Click here for Other District Guides